audeering/audonnx/docs/usage.rst

 As long as the function is self-contained
-(i.e. does not depend on external variables or imports) we can turn it into serializable object.
+(i.e. does not depend on external variables or imports) we can turn it into a serializable object.

 .. jupyter-execute::